Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

 It is also noted that DNS privacy service might be provided over IPSec, DNSCrypt or VPNs.
-However, use of these transports for DNS are not standardized and any discussion of best practice for providing such service is out of scope for this document.
+However, use of these transports for DNS are not standardized and any discussion of best practice for providing such a service is out of scope for this document.

 Whilst encryption of DNS traffic can protect against active injection this does